 The formula bar allows you to easily add and edit existing formulas.
 To access the formula bar, click on the desired cell and then click on the formula bar at the top.
 From here you can click and edit the formula as desired.

 Formulas can also be used in cells, ranges of cells, or columns that are set to unique Spreadsheet data types.
-For instance, in a Date column, you can use functions to edit the date values that are returned.
-Either by using date functions like TODAY() or other mathematical or text functions like MAX() to return a date.
+For instance, in a Date column, you can use functions to edit the date values that are returned by using date functions like TODAY() or other mathematical or text functions like MAX() to return specific dates.

-Number data types can obviously be used in formulas, are often the default date type for formula cells.
-However other digit data types can both be used in formulas or can have formulas calculate their output, such as percent, date, duration, and others.
-Still other data types, like rating or certain icon sets may display as an icon, but contain values behind them that can be referenced in formulas or can use formulas to determine their value.
+Number data types can be used in formulas and are often the default data type for formula cells.
+However, other digit data types can both be used in formulas or can have formulas calculate their output, such as Percent, Date, Duration, and others.
+Other pseudo-numeric data types like Rating or some Icon sets may display as an icon, but contain values behind them that can be referenced in formulas or can use formulas to determine their value.

-For complete details on data types, see our introduction to data types article or all our data types articles.
-Or for information about data types with unique relationships with formulas, see our articles on the Column Formula data type, Related Rows Lookups and Related Row Computations, and Formulas in Primary Columns.
-Also, see our articles on assigning users, attachments, and other ways to assign values using formulas.
+For information about data types with unique relationships with formulas, see our articles on the Column Formula data type, Related Rows Lookups and Related Row Computations, and Formulas in Primary Columns.
+Or, take a look our articles on assigning users, attachments, and other ways to assign values using formulas.